amborle/featmap/README.md

 Serving on port 80
 ```

 Open a browser to http://localhost and you are ready to go!
+If Featmap is not running on port 80, use http://localhost:<port>.

 ## Building